t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 }
 ```

-while this works, its doing a lot of unnecessary comparisons.  i had noticed for  every team, i was looping through the whole fixtures slice.
+While this works, its doing a lot of unnecessary comparisons.  i had noticed for  every team, i was looping through the whole fixtures slice.
 let say i have 10 teams and 1000 fixtures, it means i am doing 10,000 comparison — the time complexity will be an O(n x m)

 How did i approach optimising this solution?